ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 agentctl log set kvscheduler debug
 ```

+---

 **Using a REST API**

-* To set an individual log level, use the logger REST API.
+* To set an individual log level, use the log-level REST API.

 ```
 curl -X POST http://localhost:9191/log/<logger-name>/<log-level>
 ```

-The KV Scheduler prints [transaction logs][understand-transaction-logs] to stdout.
-The logs can provide sufficient information and visibility to debug and resolve KV Scheduler issues.
+The KV Scheduler prints the [transaction log][understand-transaction-logs] to stdout.
+The logs provide information and visibility to debug and resolve KV Scheduler issues.

 KV Scheduler internal debug messages, which require some knowledge of the underlying implementation, are logged to the `kvscheduler` logger.

-To review more details about managing agent log levels, see the [log manager plugin documentation][logmanager-readme].
+For more details managing agent log levels, see the [log manager plugin documentation][logmanager-readme].

 ---